Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Related Work

 On the other end of optimization lie gradient descent methods, in particular, stochastic variational inference \cite{hoffman2013stochastic}.
-This method operates in the probability space, and optimizes some distribution to an optimal distribution via gradient-based update rules and minimizing KL-divergence, a measure of the difference between two distributions.
-Stein Variational Gradient Descent (SVGD) \cite{liu2016stein} is a variation of that method that applies update rules as in variational inference, but also with kernel terms.
+This method operates in the probability space, and shifts a distribution towards and optimal one via gradient-based update rules and minimizing KL-divergence, a measure of the difference between two distributions.
+Stein Variational Gradient Descent (SVGD) \cite{liu2016stein} applies similar update rules to variational inference, but also adds kernel terms.
 These terms encourage particles to avoid mode collapse, increasing particle efficiency and assisting in multi-modal distributions.

-Bringing SVGD and MPC together is Stein MPC \cite{lambert2020stein}, which treats MPC as a Bayesian inference problem (as many other methods do).
+Uniting SVGD and MPC is Stein MPC \cite{lambert2020stein}, which treats MPC as a Bayesian inference problem (as many other methods do).
 This combination allows the application of SVGD instead of traditional gradient descent, which assists in complexity and multi-modality in trajectory selection.
-However, both represented in this work and the Authors' own attempts \cite{lambert2020stein}, implementing a kernel across a high dimension, long horizon problem with a large number of samples quickly makes the kernel lose meaning.
-The extremely high dimensionality asks the kernel to cover too large of a solution space, which reduces the overall coverage of the method.
+However, both represented in this work and the Authors' own attempts \cite{lambert2020stein}, kernels across a high dimension, long horizon problem with a large number of samples quickly lose meaning.
+The high dimensionality asks the kernel to cover too large a solution space, which reduces the overall coverage of the method.
 Hence, Stein MPC scales less effectively with respect to solution space coverage if the kernel is applied over the entire problem.

-There are several further works \cite{aoyama2024second,power2024Svo} that implement SVGD as well, focusing on the trajectory optimization problem, and works which implement SVGD in a belief propagation algorithm \cite{pavlasek2023stein,10465621}, similar to Stein MPC.
+Figure~\ref{fig:action-noise} shows an example of this effect for the cart-pole experiments in Section~\ref{section:cartpole_experiments}.
+Stein MPC devolves into an unimodal action distribution to cover either the left or right option for the swing-up trajectories, whereas SOPPI can accurately enforce the true bimodality.
+This difference suggests that SOPPI is helping mitigate the kernel issue that hinders Stein MPC.
+SVGD and Stein MPC have also been extended for trajectory optimization~\cite{aoyama2024second,pavlasek2023ready,power2024Svo} and belief propagation for multi-robot coordination~\cite{10465621}.